puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_collectors.markdown

 [catalog]: ./future_lang_summary.html#compilation-and-catalogs

 Resource collectors (AKA the spaceship operator) select a group of resources by searching the attributes of every resource in the [catalog][].
-This search is parse-order independent (that is, it even includes resources which haven't yet been declared at the time the collector is written).
+This search is independent of evaluation-order (that is, it even includes resources which haven't yet been declared at the time the collector is written).
 Collectors realize [virtual resources][virtual], can be used in [chaining statements][chaining], and can override resource attributes.

 Collectors have an irregular syntax that lets them function as both a statement and a value.